david-crow/advent-of-code/README.md

-# advent-of-code-2021
+# advent-of-code
-Contains my solutions for 2021's Advent of Code challenges
+Contains my solutions for the annual Advent of Code challenges